 Brickell has another hit with its Deep Moisture Body Lotion for Men.
-It’s hard to beat as far as organic body lotions go; Brickell’s products are vegan, 100% organic when possible, and contain no parabens, sulfates, gluten, synthetic fragrances and others.
+It’s hard to beat as far as organic body lotions go.
+Brickell’s products are vegan, 100% organic when possible, and contain no parabens, sulfates, gluten, synthetic fragrances, or others.

-Brickell’s go-to body lotion is light enough not to leave a greasy residue and absorbs quickly.
-It’s good for men of any age and skin type, and for any man who wants to relieve and prevent dry, cracked skin.
-But it also works to tighten the skin, which is a definite benefit for men who are showing (skin) signs of aging.
+Brickell’s go-to body lotion is light enough to not leave a greasy residue and absorbs quickly.
+It’s good for men of any age and skin type and for any man who wants to relieve and prevent dry, cracked skin.
+It also works to tighten the skin, which is a definite benefit for men who are showing (skin) signs of aging.

 It also has a pleasant, natural scent that’s a pleasing blend of peppermint, lemongrass, and eucalyptus oils.

 - Natural and organic ingredients